 Excel Formulas Not Calculating Automatically (6 Possible Solutions)

-Here is the overview of today’s article.
+Here is a video overview of this article.

 2-Choose the Manual option

-Solution: Set Calculation Options as Automatic
+Solution – Set Calculation Options to Automatic

 3-Select the Automatic feature